 Weather in Patagonia

 Windy is probably the main characteristic of Patagonian weather with strong winds blowing all year round and getting especially furious in the summer months of December and January spoiling nice summer days.
-There are four seasons in Patagonia; summer – December – February; fall – March-May; winter – June – August and spring – September – November.
+There are four seasons in Patagonia; summer – December – February; fall – March – May; winter – June – August and spring – September – November.
 The best time for hiking in the area is between November and March, the warmest period though it has its disadvantages like strong wind and frequent rainfalls.

 November, December, January, and March are the windiest months in Southern Patagonia* when your chances of having a windy day are between 80% and 90%.
 Out of the summer months, February is the least windy.

-*Weather data for Torres del Paine National park.
+*Weather data for Torres del Paine National Park.

 Find out when is the best time to visit Torres del Paine.

-From October to April day temperature varies between 12°C-15°C/54°F-59°F, the warmest nights are between December and March, around 10°C. May to September are the coldest months in some areas temperatures go down below 0°C/32°F. Some trails are closed for the off-season, not the best time for exploring Patagonia.
+From October to April day temperature varies between 12°C-15°C/54°F-59°F, and the warmest nights are between December and March, around 10°C. May to September are the coldest months in some areas temperatures go down below 0°C/32°F. Some trails are closed for the off-season, not the best time for exploring Patagonia.

 Summer and fall months get the most rain though the chances of rain are less than 40%.
 February is the most favorable month for hiking with the least rain.
-To resume all the above February, in general, is the best month for hiking in Patagonia; not much wind, warm and little rain the only disadvantage of hiking in Southern Patagonia in February is the number of tourists, it’s the busiest month here if you’re planning to trek in El Chalten, visit Perito Moreno Glacier or do hikes in Torres del Paine you’ll have to plan and book your trip in advance.
+To resume all the above February, in general, is the best month for hiking in Patagonia; not much wind, warm and little rain the only disadvantage of hiking in Southern Patagonia in February is the number of tourists, it’s the high season there if you’re planning to trek in El Chalten, visit Perito Moreno Glacier or do hikes in Torres del Paine you’ll have to plan and book your trip in advance.

 Recommended books and guidebooks